 What I’m about to show you is so astonishingly easy you’ll fall off your chair.
 And you’ll want to try it out on the very next photo you open.
 However, I must say at the outset that it only works:

-- On photos with a fairly plain, flat, single-colored background
+- On photos with a fairly plain, flat, single-coloured background

 - On photos where the hair is consistently darker than the background